sap-tutorials/sap-build-process-automation/tutorials/spa-create-recorder-win-gui/spa-create-recorder-win-gui.md

 <!-- border -->![Change Password field Value](21.png)

 >**CAUTION:** Please note that the best practice would be to create an environment variable of type password and map it to the value field.
-How to do this will be covered in a next tutorial.
+How to do this will be covered in the next [tutorial](spa-customize-win-gui-recorder-automation).

 The automation is ready to be tested.